No results for ""

 • The other way to create applications is to use Engineering insights.
 As part of this feature suite, you can use the engineering insights deployment events API to send LaunchDarkly information about your deployments, including an application key.
 LaunchDarkly automatically creates an application for each unique application key it receives from any deployment event.
 To learn more, read Send events from your deployment pipeline.

-In addition to creating applications, LaunchDarkly also automatically creates application versions if you include version information in either of the above methods.
+In addition to creating applications, LaunchDarkly also automatically creates application versions if you include version information when you use either of the above methods.
 After the application versions are created, you can mark application versions as "supported" or "unsupported."
 For example, this allows you to consistently target all of the unsupported versions of your application, without needing to make updates to any segments or flag targeting when you deprecate a version.

-Understanding application and environment information
+Application and environment information

 Your mobile targeting is not limited to just the name and key of the application and application version.
 LaunchDarkly mobile SDKs can also automatically provide additional data about each mobile application and the environment where it is running.